 - Drain the water from the millet entirely and keep it aside.

-- Heat a cooking pot or deep-bottomed saute pan.
-Add the drained millet and water to the pan and close it partially with the lid.
+- Heat a thick-bottomed cooking pot or pan.
+Add the drained millet and the appropriate amount of water to the cooking pot, and close it partially with the lid.

-- Increase the flame to high and let the water boil.
-It will take around 5 minutes.
+- Increase the heat to high and let the water come to a boil, which usually takes about 5 minutes.

-- Millet will be cooked by the time all water is soaked up.
-Now switch off the flame and let it sit for ten more minutes.
+- Your millet will be perfectly cooked when all the water is absorbed.
+Turn off the heat and let it sit for an additional ten minutes.

-- After 10 minutes, fluff it up with a fork, and the cooked millet is ready to use.
+- After 10 minutes, fluff it up with a fork, and the cooked millet is ready to be savored and enjoyed.

 Cooking millet using Instant pot